sockeqwe/website-old/_posts/2015-07-28-adapter-delegates.md

 His project manager was happy since he was able to deliver in time.
 MyLittelZoo 2.0 was released on Play Store successfully.

 A few weeks later product manager came to Joe and told him that business hadn't developed as expected.
 To earn money the company decided to sign a contract with a big advertisement company.
 The advertisement company could display banners in MyLittleZoo android app.
 In other words: they sold their soul to the devil.
 Joe's job was to include advertisement banner in the app by using a provided advertisement sdk.
 The clock ticked, the company needed money (revenue from advertisement).
-The update had to be published as soon as possible.
+The app update had to be published as soon as possible.
 Since advertisement banner should be displayed along with other items in a RecyclerView Joe decided to create a new base adapter class called `AdvertismentAdapter`:

 {% highlight java %}
 public class AdvertismentAdapter extends RecyclerView.Adapter {